SCDerox/discord-inv/README.md

 */
 ```

+# Migration from v1 to v2

+Well, the whole module got reworked in v2, so bascially everything changes.
+We advise you to either continue using v1 or
+re-implementing all the parts using discord-inv.

 # Contributing

 Feel free to create any issues and PRs in our [github repository](https://github.com/SCDerox/discord-inv) if you want to